 The Engineering Graduate Society (EGS) at McMaster University was founded in 2014 to represent Engineering Graduate Students at McMaster University.
-McMaster’s Faculty of Engineering, Graduate Student Association (GSA), Science Graduate Association (SciGSA, formerly SAM), the undergraduate McMaster Engineering Society (MES), our Union (CUPE 3906), and the School of Graduate Studies (SGS) to ensure that Engineering Graduate Students’ interests are heard.
+We liaise with McMaster’s Faculty of Engineering, Graduate Student Association (GSA), Science Graduate Association (SciGSA, formerly SAM), the undergraduate McMaster Engineering Society (MES), our Union (CUPE 3906), and the School of Graduate Studies (SGS) to ensure that Engineering Graduate Students’ interests are heard.

 The EGS Council is composed of 27 Council seats — 3 representatives from each Engineering Department — of which there are 10 Executive positions.
-EGS Council members will also be elected to sit on a variety of Committees and Councils at the Faculty and University level; some of which are:
+EGS Council members will also be elected to sit on a variety of External Committees and Councils at the Faculty and University level; some of which are:

 - Graduate Curriculum and Policy Committee (GCPC): A committee which votes on curriculum and policy changes for Graduate programs.
 The EGS representative voices the Engineering Faculty.